 During the immersive experience (the first 8 weeks of Fall and Spring semesters of second year), the level II ATS will attend face to face class (ATTR 5551.01/.02) on designated days set by the GATP.
 The ATS in the 16-week season and 8-week clinical experience must have Monday as their designated day off from clinical experience.
-The ATS in the 8-week specialty healthcare experience (during the immersive period) will attend the specialty healthcare clinical experience on Monday (after 5551.01/5551.02 class), because the ATS will not attend on Saturday and Sunday of the week.

-An amendment to the "Mandatory Monday Day Off Policy" has been developed to address instances of continued/extended travel where the team (preceptor and student) does not return to Nacogdoches between travel competitions.
-In the case that the team travel extends into or beyond the Monday, the student may participate and complete clinical hours on the Monday.
+An exception to this policy is with instances of continued/extended travel where the team (preceptor and student) do not return to Nacogdoches between travel competitions.
+In the case that the team travel extends into or beyond Monday, the student may participate and complete clinical hours on the Monday.
 However, the preceptor must designate one day as the student's mandatory day off from the clinical experience in the remaining days of that week.
-The student MUST have one day off from the clinical experience in a clinical week period.
-The GATP sets the clinical week beginning on Monday and ending on Sunday.
+The student MUST have one day off from the clinical experience in a clinical week period (Monday-Sunday).